 Did you know that the US only has one official investment-grade silver coin?
 The US Mint introduced American Silver Eagle bullion coins, minted with .999 fine silver, in 1986.
-Today they are the most popular silver coin in the world.
+Today they are the most popular Silver Bullion coin in the world.
 Investors bought 40 - 50 million of them in recent years.

 The silver content of each coin is one troy ounce with a purity of 99.9%.
 The weight and purity are guaranteed by the US government.